mimoo/disco/specification/disco.md

 Thanks to Trevor Perrin and Mike Hamburg for being the foundations and main help in building this specification.

+Thanks to Trevor Perrin again for suggesting the name to this extension.

 # 10. References